Mamoru Miyano

 Mamoru Miyano (宮野 真守, Miyano Mamoru) is a Japanese actor and singer.
-He is best known for his roles in Death Note, Steins;Gate, Mobile Suit Gundam 00, Durarara!!, Soul Eater, Wolf's Rain, Ouran High School Host Club, Ajin: Demi-Human, Fullmetal Alchemist: Brotherhood, Free!, Hunter x Hunter, Chihayafuru, Bungo Stray Dogs, Persona 5, Zombieland Saga, Fire Force, and Pluto.
+He is best known for his voice acting roles in Death Note, Inazuma Eleven, Steins;Gate, Mobile Suit Gundam 00, Durarara!!, Soul Eater, Wolf's Rain, Ouran High School Host Club, Oshi No Ko, Ajin: Demi-Human, Fullmetal Alchemist: Brotherhood, Free!, Hunter x Hunter, Chihayafuru, Bungo Stray Dogs, Persona 5, Zombieland Saga, Fire Force, and Pluto.
 Nominated for the "Best Lead Actor Award" at the 1st Seiyu Awards in 2007 for his role as Light Yagami in Death Note, at the 2nd Seiyu Awards in 2008, he won the award for his role as Setsuna F. Seiei in Mobile Suit Gundam 00 and Hakugen Rikuson in Kōtetsu Sangokushi.
 That same year, he won the "Best Voice Actor" award at the 2008 Tokyo International Anime Fair.
 His debut single, "Kuon" (久遠), was released under King Records in 2007.
 In March 2009, his debut album, Break, was released.

 Personal life

 Miyano was born in Saitama Prefecture.
 He joined Himawari Theatre Group under the influence of his older brother Shota, though he did not attend the class often.
 After entering high school, due to the uncertainty he felt toward the future, Miyano skipped singing and dance lessons.
 While taking music lessons, he discovered his musical style through music produced by singers such as CHEMISTRY and Exile.
 In 2008, Miyano announced that he was married and that his wife was pregnant.
-They have a son.
+Their son was born later that year.
 On December 21, 2023, Miyano released a statement on his official website announcing his divorce.